John Robert Brown (judge)

 John Robert Brown (December 10, 1909 – January 23, 1993) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit in 1950s and 1960s, one of the "Fifth Circuit Four" pivotal in the civil rights movement.

 Education and career

-Born on December 10, 1909, in Funk, Nebraska, Brown received an Artium Baccalaureus degree in 1930 from the University of Nebraska–Lincoln and a Juris Doctor in 1932 from the University of Michigan Law School.
+Born on December 10, 1909, in Funk, Nebraska, Brown received an Artium Baccalaureus degree in 1930 from the University of Nebraska and a Juris Doctor in 1932 from the University of Michigan Law School.
 Brown entered private practice in Houston and Galveston, Texas from 1932 to 1955, except for 1942 to 1946, when he served as a Major in the United States Army during World War II.
 He was employed at the law firm of Royston Rayzor and specialized in admiralty law.

 Federal judicial service

 Brown was nominated by President Dwight D. Eisenhower on April 25, 1955, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Robert Lee Russell.
 He was confirmed by the United States Senate on July 22, 1955, and received his commission on July 27, 1955.
 He served as Chief Judge and as a member of the Judicial Conference of the United States from 1967 to 1979.
 He assumed senior status on July 20, 1984.
 He was the last federal appeals court judge in active service to have been appointed to his position by President Eisenhower.
 His service terminated on January 23, 1993, due to his death in Houston.